 Luke 16:19-17:10

 25 Abraham replied, “My child, remember the time when you were alive on earth.
 Remember what happened then.
 You had many good things, and Lazarus had many bad things.
-Now I am taking care of Lazarus, and you are in pain.
+Now I am taking care of Lazarus and you are in pain.
 26 But that is not everything.
 Between you and us, there is a big hole.
 It is wide and long and deep.
 There is a reason why that hole is there.
-Nobody can cross from here to where you are.
-And nobody can cross from where you are to come here.”
+Nobody can go across from here to where you are.
+And nobody can come across here from where you are.”

 27 The rich man said, “If that is true, father Abraham, please send Lazarus to my family.
 28 I have five brothers that are still alive.
 He can tell them not to do the same things as I did.
 Then they will not also come here when they die.
 They will not be in great pain, as I am.”